Lukse04/File-Extraction-and-Processing-with-Python-and-ChatGPT-API/README.md

-# File Extraction and Processing with Python and ChatGPT API
+# File Extraction, Processing, and ChatGPT Integration with GitHub ZIP Download

-This project is designed to extract files from a ZIP archive, process them, and send their content to the ChatGPT API using Python.
+This project downloads a ZIP file from GitHub, extracts its contents, and sends them to the ChatGPT API using Python.

 ## Requirements

-1. Python 3 must be installed on the VPS server (tested with Ubuntu 22.04).
+1. Python 3 must be installed on your VPS server (tested with Ubuntu 22.04).
 2. OpenAI API key (can be obtained [here](https://beta.openai.com/signup/)).
-3. The ZIP file should be placed in the same directory as `script.py`.
+3. The ZIP file should be hosted on GitHub, and its download link should be provided.

 ## Installation Steps